Abdul-Lathif-Shafeel/Marketing-analytics---Ad-run-Performance-insight/README.md

 ---
 🎯 Objectives

-Consolidate ad campaign data (Facebook Ads, Google Ads, LinkedIn, etc.) into a unified Power BI dashboard.
+Consolidate ad campaign data into a unified Power BI dashboard.

-Analyze campaign effectiveness using KPIs such as CTR, CPC, CPA, CPM, ROAS, and conversion rates.
+Analyze campaign effectiveness using KPIs such as CTR, CPC, CPA, CPM and conversion rates.

 Track lead generation and revenue outcomes from ad spends.